Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/editing/transform/control/proportional_edit.rst

 Proportional editing is typically used in *Edit Mode*, however, it can also be used in *Object Mode*.
 In *Object Mode* the tool works on entire objects rather than individual mesh components.

-In the image below, the green cube is the active Object, while the red and blue cubes are located within the Proportional edit tool's radius of influence.
+In the image below, the right cylinder is scaled along the Z axis.
-When the green cube is moved to the right, the other two cubes follow the movement.
+When the *Proportional Editing* is enabled, the adjacent cylinders also get some influence.

 .. figure:: /images/editors_3dview_object_editing_transform_control_proportional-edit_object-mode.png